 Receiving inspection reports

 A record of the inspection is completed on site by the Building Control Officer.
 They use a tablet computer inspection system.
-Due to network availability inspection results may sometimes sync with QLDC records at the end of the working day.
+Due to network availability inspection results may sometimes sync with QLDC records at the end of the working day or the next day.

 The inspection record provides information on what was inspected and the outcome of that inspection.